Fashion is not a dirty word

 Next

-3 lessons i learnt from circus
+3 lessons I learnt from being a circus performer